alperenx/Algorithmic-Foundations-of-Data-Science/README.md

 We thank the Robbins Family for their support!  https://www.utsa.edu/endowed/profiles/kay-and-steve-robbins-faculty-teaching-fellowship-computer-science.html

-Our main textbook was Kevi Muprhy's Into to Probabilistic ML:  https://probml.github.io/pml-book/book1.html
+Our main textbook was Kevin Muprhy's Into to Probabilistic ML:  https://probml.github.io/pml-book/book1.html

 This was complemented with my own notes for numerical analysis, optimization,  JL Lemma, Concentration Inequalities, Sketching.

-The lecture plans is as follows:
+The lecture plan is as follows:

 1-) Linear Algebra + Linear Algorithms -- QR, Cholesky, PCA, Linear Regression --